30 Best Anti-Inflammatory Foods

 Don’t dismiss bone broth as just another health fad—there’s solid evidence to back up its rightful place in your diet.
 To make it, bones are left to simmer in water for an extended period of time, extracting and breaking down their collagen and other nutrients.
 Some of that broken down material from the cartilage and tendons is glucosamine (which you may have seen sold as a supplement for arthritis and joint pain).
 According to a study published in the journal PLoS One, when overweight, middle-aged adults took a glucosamine supplement, they were able to decrease serum CRP (inflammation biomarker) levels by 23 percent more than those who didn’t take a supplement.
 The stock is also full of anti-inflammatory amino acids (glycine and proline), and the ample levels of gelatin will help rebuild your gut lining to further assist with your anti-inflammatory gut microbes.

 One of the lesser-known benefits of coconut oil is that it’s a powerful anti-inflammatory food.
-The fats found in cold-pressed, virgin coconut oil are teeming with anti-inflammatory properties, according to a study published in the journal Pharmaceutical Biology.
-Another study, published in Medical Principles and Practice proposes that coconut oil is likely only effective in treating acute inflammation, such as at the site of an infection or injury, rather than the chronic inflammation associated with weight gain and other diseases.
+The fats found in cold-pressed, virgin coconut oil are teeming with anti-inflammatory properties.
+A study published in Medical Principles and Practice proposes that coconut oil is likely only effective in treating acute inflammation, such as at the site of an infection or injury, rather than the chronic inflammation associated with weight gain and other diseases.

 If you’ve ever suffered from indigestion after eating, you’re familiar with the importance of digestion enzymes.
 But there’s another group of enzymes that’s also important to your health: proteolytic enzymes.
 These enzymes are essential when it comes to modulating the inflammatory response.
 They do so by helping to break down proteins and cellular debris and clears them out to reduce your body’s immune and inflammatory response.
 Raw honey is one of the best sources of these enzymes because—brace yourself—honey is made by bees’ enzyme-rich saliva.
 Multiple animal studies have found honey to be effective in alleviating symptoms of inflammatory diseases, such as IBS.
 Bonus: the sweetener is also full of anti-inflammatory polyphenols, carotenoids, antioxidants, and vitamins.

 Miso packs an anti-inflammatory one-two punch.
 Not only is it a fermented food, which means it’s rich in probiotic compounds that ferment fibers into anti-inflammatory compounds, but it’s also made from soy.
 What’s so special about soy?
 Several studies have suggested that soy’s isoflavones—estrogen-mimicking compounds—may be powerful anti-inflammatories.
 In fact, a review of isoflavones published in a 2016 issue of the journal Nutrients concluded that isoflavones reduce inflammation by reducing pro-inflammatory enzyme and cytokine activities.
-We explain why we give fermented soy the A-Ok in our exclusive report: 14 Things That Happen To Your Body When You Eat Soy.
+We explain why we give fermented soy the A-Ok in our exclusive report on the 14 things that happen to your body when you eat soy.